bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 - Hello, my name is Bojan Djurkovic.
 - I am a Lead Software Engineer for Cvent.
 It's a company based out of Washington DC.
 - Coincidentally we make software for conferences, conventions and events not unlike this one.
-- I work mostly with Node.js, some React, and unfortunately some Java here and there.
+- I work mostly on server side with Node.js, some React, and unfortunately some Java here and there.

 =====